bhaecker/Mindful-Neural-Networks/README.md

 GRAFIK

+Like the input layer, we want to freeze the weights between the last layer and the output layer.
+It turns out that with a frozen set of weights between the last two layers, training is not working.
+This might be due to the way the backpropagation algorithm works.

+We unfreeze them, but do not include them in our input and in our analysis.

 ## Training time

 Since we can not train forever, we fix a maximal number of epochs for which we let the network learn.